What is a triceps tendon tear?

 The triceps tendon attaches the triceps muscle to the elbow.
 A triceps tendon tear can be caused by:

 - A blow

 Typically, symptoms of a triceps tendon tear include:

 - A popping noise

 Treatment depends on the severity of the tear.

 Partial tears may heal using nonsurgical treatment options, such as:

 - Activity modification.
 Slowing down or stopping activities that involve using the elbow.

 - Physical therapy.
-Stretching and strengthening the triceps muscle and tendon.
+Physical therapy stretches and exercises can strengthen the triceps muscle and tendon.